 We are fortunate to reside within the Department of Microbiology & Immunology at the University of Michigan School of Medicine.
 Our department has a rich history spanning the last 100 years.
-We stand on the shoulders of giants including Frederick Novy, Frederick Niedhart, and Rolf Freter.
-Our laboratory is in the Medical Science Research Building I and is co-housed with the laboratories of Drs.
-Vincent Young, Thomas Schmidt, and Evan Snitkin.
-Together we represent the core of the University of Michigan Host-Microbiome Initiative.
+Our laboratory is in the Medical Science Research Building I within the University of Michigan's Host-Microbiome Initiative.
 We have direct access to DNA sequencers, robotics, animal facilities, and anaerobic chambers.
+Over the years we have benefited from rich collaborations with diverse colleagues within and beyond the School of Medicine.
+These have included Drs.
+Vincent Young, Mack Ruffin, Jenna Wiens, Elena Stoffel, Marcy Balunas, and Grace Chen.
 With great clinical collaborators and generous patients, we are able to insure that our results have the greatest possible relevance.
 It's hard to imagine a better environment to carry out microbiome research today.

 I am always looking for exceptional and dedicated scientists and try to maintain a balance between training graduate students and postdoctoral researchers.
 It is important to me that we maintain a diverse team so that we do the best job of synergizing our experiences and interests.
 If you are interested in working towards a PhD at Michigan, I participate in the Program in Biomedical Sciences (PIBS), which is an umbrella program within the Medical School.
 You should apply to the Department of Microbiology & Immunology through PIBS and once you get here, ask me about doing a rotation.
 If you are finishing your PhD and are looking for a potential postdoctoral position, let's start a conversation.